 Ed McMahon and Vince McMahon: Two titans of the entertainment industry, forever linked in the annals of television and sports entertainment history.
-While they shared the same last name and operated within the same broad sphere of show business, their careers followed distinct paths, each leaving an indelible mark on their respective domains.
+Consider this: while they shared the same last name and operated within the same broad sphere of show business, their careers followed distinct paths, each leaving an indelible mark on their respective domains.
 Ed McMahon, the affable and ever-present sidekick, master of ceremonies, and commercial pitchman, became a household name through his decades-long association with Johnny Carson on The Tonight Show.
 Vince McMahon, on the other hand, revolutionized the world of professional wrestling, transforming it from a regional curiosity into a global entertainment phenomenon through the creation and expansion of the World Wrestling Federation (WWF), now WWE.

 Exploring the Separate Worlds of Two Entertainment Icons